20-20k/Interlaced-image/README.md

 MATLAB code for dealing with interlaced images

 Currently works with jpg images.
-Shows multiple types of deinterlacing techniques with an explanation of wht they are as well as compute time
+Shows multiple types of deinterlacing techniques with an explanation of what they are as well as compute time